AvionShea/jobBoardScraper/README.md

 👉 **Custom Job Boards**: Search any job board you can image just by providing the needed information.

-👉 **Automated Emails**: Integrates Nodemailer and node-cron to send a list of scrapped jobs.
+👉 **Automated Emails**: Integrates Nodemailer and node-cron to send a list of scraped jobs.

 ## <a name="quick-start">Quick Start</a>